MicrosoftDocs/powerapps-docs/articles/generate-app-from-sharepoint-list-interface.md

 [AZURE.VIDEO nb:cid:UUID:639d7eaf-bae5-447c-a34b-ec539a01a15c]

 In PowerApps, automatically generate an app in which users can manage items in a custom SharePoint Online list.
-The app will have three screens so that users can:
+The app will have three screens for users to:

-- view all items in the list
+- browse through all records in the list (**BrowseScreen1**)
-- view all fields for a specific item
+- view all fields for a specific record (**DetailsScreen1**)
-- create or edit an item
+- create or edit a record (**EditScreen1**)

-If you create an app from the command bar of a custom list in SharePoint Online, the app appears as a view of that list.
-Users can run also the app on a Windows, iOS, or Android device, in addition to a web browser.
+If you create an app of a custom list from the SharePoint Online command bar, the app appears as a view of that list.
+You can also run the app on a Windows, iOS, or Android device, in addition to a web browser.

 **Important**: PowerApps doesn't support all types of SharePoint data.
 For more information, see [Known issues](connection-sharepoint-online.md#known-issues).